Ricky Gervais Responds To A Poll About His Golden Globes Performance

-Comedian Ricky Gervais gave what many to be found a shockingly brutal but hilarious performance at the Golden Globes this past Sunday.
+Comedian Ricky Gervais gave what many found to be a shockingly brutal but hilarious performance at the Golden Globes this past Sunday.
 He did not hesitate to lay into Hollywood’s elite, even deeming them uneducated.
 While he may have offended a few of the stars, his performance was received primarily well by viewers.
-In fact, a recent poll shared by a entertainment news website showed that 71% of their fans want Gervais to host the Golden Globes every year, according to The Daily Wire.
+In fact, a recent poll shared by an entertainment news website showed that 71 percent of their fans want Gervais to host the Golden Globes every year, according to The Daily Wire.

 Unfortunately for fans, Gervais seems to be sticking to his original claim that this awards ceremony was his last one ever.